Stress is conflict and something that can't be avoided no matter how hard we try, and conflict is at the core of STRESS.

 This conflict is inevitable because people are individuals with different views, feelings, experiences, and ways of perceiving things.
-So, the object is not to eliminate conflict, but to try to work with conflict in order that it has a positive outcome, bringing people closer or create new ideas, and new possibilities.
+So, the object is not to eliminate conflict, but to try to work with conflict in order that it has a positive outcome, bringing people closer or creating innovative ideas, and new possibilities.
 Stress then, can be seen from two ends Dis-stress and Use-stress.

 As one works through this life struggle, you will often find a person who has difficulty with communication and conflict.